 Key features of encryption tools

-When choosing encryption software, you should focus on these key features:
+When choosing encryption software, I recommend you focus on these key features:

 User Interface